sunflowersoft/hudup-ext/3_implementation/bin/net/hudup/readme.txt

 3. Running access point Server, which in turn, running access point Listener or Balancer, which in turn, running access point Evaluator so as to deploy Hudup in client-listener-server environment.
 You must select "socket_server_query" algorithm in Evaluator in order to evaluate Hudup in client-listener-server environment.

-Hudup software also provides 10 developing jar packages:
+Hudup software also provides 10 developing packages:
 - datasets.zip: contains movielens datasets
 - hudup-${version}.zip: contains hudup.jar including five modules Evaluator, Server, Listener, Balancer and Toolkit.
 - hudup-${version}-all-in-one.zip: contains whole Hudup product both code and source.